ksun4176/GuildBuild_Discord/api/README.md

 3. Test that it would work in production using `npm run start`

 ## Technical Details
-The server is created using Node.js, Express, and MySQL.
+The server is created using Node.js, Express, Prisma, and MySQL.
 The languages we are using are TypeScript, ...

 ### APIs: